Isabelle-Trenkova/System-Inventory-deluXe/README.md

-Code written by Michał Kołnierzak, code is licenced using a MIT licence and free for commerical/private use and modifications Code was predominately used for the database operations.
+Code written by Michał Kołnierzak, code is licenced using a MIT licence and free for commerical/private use and modifications

+Code was predominately used for the database operations and image/gallery capability.
 View code for more detailed comments of how the source was used and where.

 https://github.com/kazdavegyms/Android-Inventory-Management-App-master